Freelium/cookiecutterplus/README.md

 ### Docker Instructions
-Cookiecutter+ can also be ran as a Docker container.
-When running as a container, Cookiecutter+ will start in API mode and you can then integrate this container as part of a workflow.
+Cookiecutter+ can be ran as a Docker container.
+When running as a container, Cookiecutter+ will start in API mode and you can then integrate this container as part of an external workflow.

 #### Environment Variables
 | Environment Variable Name | Description                                                                                                           | Required | Default Value |